Amenity Societies and Other Voluntary Bodies

 There is estimated to be well over 1,000 local civic and preservation societies in the UK.
 Their stated aims vary, but most provide a focus for those in the community who wish to promote and campaign for a better local environment, including through the conservation of local heritage assets.

-Heritage Alliance is an umbrella association of around 100 organisations with an interest in heritage.
+Heritage Alliance is an umbrella association of more than 100 organisations with an interest in heritage.
 Its broad aims are to influence policy, underpin advocacy and increase capacity.

 The Society of Antiquaries of London